-Make sure that any media you include in your social posts follows the file size guidelines for each network.
-If HubSpot determines that a file is too large to post to a certain network, a warning will display.
-Maximum file sizes for each social network are listed below:
+Ensure that any media included in your social posts follows the file size guidelines for each network.
+If HubSpot determines that a file is too large to post to a certain network, a warning will appear when creating the social post.
+These are the maximum file sizes for each social network:

-- Facebook: 4MB (under 1MB recommended for PNG files to avoid pixelation)
+- Facebook: 8MB (under 1MB recommended for PNG files to avoid pixelation)